This manual was last updated 3 October 2021 for version 1.4.15 of mpop.

 Information about a server certificate can be obtained with ‘--serverinfo --tls --tls-certcheck=off’.
 This includes the issuer CA of the certificate (so you can trust that CA via ‘tls_trust_file’), and the fingerprint of the certificate (so you can trust that particular certificate via ‘tls_fingerprint’).
 See Server information mode.

-If you need to fine tune TLS parameters, have a look at the tls_priorities and tls_min_dh_prime_bits commands.
+If you need to fine tune TLS parameters, have a look at the tls_priorities command.

 TLS also allows the server to verify the identity of the client.
 For this purpose, the client has to present a certificate issued by a CA that the server trusts.
 To present that certificate, the client also needs the matching key file.
 You can set the certificate and key files using tls_cert_file and tls_key_file.
 This mechanism can also be used to authenticate users, so that traditional user / password authentication is not necessary anymore.
 See the EXTERNAL mechanism in Authentication.